treasure-data/digdag/digdag-docs/src/command_executor.md

 `sh>`, `py>` `rb>` support Command Executor.

-Supported environments are `AWS ECS(Elastic Container Service`, `Docker`, and local.
+Supported environments are `AWS ECS (Elastic Container Service)`, `Docker`, and local.
 `Kubernetes` is under development.

 For example, if you define a task with `sh>`, the task runs in local.
-But if you add configuration for Docker, the task is executed in a docker container.
+If you add configuration for Docker, the task is executed in a docker container.
-You can switch environment to run a task with simple modification.
+You can switch environment to run a task without changing task definition.

 Currently, ECS is default Command Executor.
 If there is no valid configuration for ECS, fallback to Docker.